-Studied in conjunction with PHIL 4050, PHIL 4060 and PHIL 4080, the four courses jointly constituting the honours program in philosophy - provides honours philosophy students with an opportunity to participate in an intensive in-depth study seminar on a major area, theme or problem in philosophy based in extensive reading and extended critical discussion.
+Studied in conjunction with PHIL 4050, PHIL 4060 and PHIL 4080, the four courses jointly constituting the honours program in philosophy.
+Provides honours philosophy students with an opportunity to participate in an intensive in-depth study seminar on a major area, theme or problem in philosophy based in extensive reading and extended critical discussion.

-(1) Impart to individual students mature and disciplined knowledge to honours level of philosophical themes, problems or areas.
+1. Demonstrate mature and disciplined knowledge to honours level of philosophical themes, problems or areas.

-(3) Develop high level written and oral skills in analysing and presenting philosophical issues.
+3. Develop high level written and oral skills in analysing and presenting philosophical issues

-(4) Develop a capacity to appreciate the philosophical positions involved in how people approach ways of living and evaluating life situations.
+4. Develop a capacity to appreciate the philosophical positions involved in how people approach ways of living and evaluating life situations.

-|Content||The philosophy honours program comprises 4 seminars on 4 distinct aspects of philosophy and a written thesis.
 The specific content of a seminar will vary with the expertise of the staff member preparing the seminar; the thesis topic will be chosen in the light of the student's interests, abilities and experience, in relation to those of supervising staff.
 Seminars have, e.g., recently included studies of scientific rationality, the rise of virtue ethics, and the rational basis of sociality.

 Face to Face On Campus 2 hour(s) per Week for Full Term